strarsis/bookshelf-upsert-issue/README.md

 # bookshelf-upsert-issue

+Note: For this test, an older postgres server is used.

 ## Reproducing the issue
 docker and docker-compose (for the postgres server) and a recent nodejs have to be installed.